 Because Artist Photographer Portraits will be cherished for many generations to come, many people like to dress simply.
 For many, this will be the most elegant portrait they will possess in a lifetime.
 Based on over thirty years’ experience, we suggest that you consider the following:

-Pastel Coloured or Lighter Coloured Clothing will give a more subdued appeal to your portraits.
-This is more suitable for those who wish to have a more timeless quality to their portraits.
+Pastel Coloured or Lighter Coloured Clothing will give a more relaxed appeal to your portraits.
+This is more suitable for those who wish to have a more fun quality to their portraits.
 This colour palette usually suits young children or those with darker complexions.

-Dark Solid Colours are recommended for most clients, particularly those who want a more classic and dateless approach to their portraits.
+Dark Solid Colours or mid tones are recommended for most clients, particularly those who want a more classic and dateless approach to their portraits.
 Darker tones are usually recommended for Black and White portraits.
 The solid colours will bring more focus to your faces and eyes.

 Also, choose a style that will look acceptable 20 years down the line, as many people make the mistake of wearing trendy clothing only to regret it when fashions change.
 Remember, it’s your face and eyes that should draw the attention in your portrait – not your clothes!

-If you prefer a formal look … then the following guidelines will help:
+If you prefer a more formal look … then the following guidelines will help:

 Men/Boys: Darker, solid tones, shirt with suit or jacket, polo top or skivvy.
 Tie is optional.
 Shave on the day of your portrait to avoid a ‘five o’clock shadow’